git-moss/DrivenByMoss-Documentation/Installation.md

 6. Above it you should see the notification that "reaper_drivenbymoss.dylib" was blocked
 7. Click the button to "allow it anyway"

+### Accessibility Support

+If you have a screen reader installed you might get the following error:
+`drivenbymoss: ERROR: Could not call startup.java.lang.UnsatisfiedLinkError: bin\javaaccessbridge.dll: Can't find dependent libraries`

+In that case try to install the full Java JDK from: https://adoptopenjdk.net/ This should install the missing files.

 ### Configuration

    1. Start Reaper